openproblems-bio/openproblems/openproblems/tasks/dimensionality_reduction/README.md

 ## API

-WARNING: other than most tasks, `adata.X` should contain log-normalized data.
-   This is the case as we are computing ground truth metrics on normalized data, which means methods which use this same normalization are likely to score more highly on these metrics.
+WARNING: other than most tasks, `adata.X` should contain log CPM-normalized data, This is the case as we are computing ground truth metrics on normalized data, which means methods which use this same normalization are likely to score more highly on these metrics.